dataprofessor/streamlit-for-datascience/lesson-2.md

 As summarized above, a vector is an array of scalar, a matrix is an array of vectors and the 3D tensor is an array of matrix.

-Now that we have taken a quick glance at NumPy, let's proceed to seeing how we can handle data.
+Now that we have taken a quick glance at NumPy, let's proceed to seeing how we can handle and process data.

 ## 5. Pandas

 Pandas is a Python library that allows the loading, processing and wrangling of data.
+With Pandas you can gain access to data from a multitude of input sources such as CSV, TSV, Excel, SQL databases, JSON, etc. Afterwards, data can be exported out in the aforementioned formats as well.

 ### 5.1.
 Installing Pandas